 - The blades are quite sharp, so use caution.
 Avoid placing your hands underneath the sampler.

 - Please use rubber matting and a sampler.
-Otherwise, clean it up and put it back in the box.
+In addition, clean it up and put it back in the box.

 - If the new blade item becomes dull after some use, please repair it.
 Blades are simple to purchase in any store.